sdillingham/2018-portfolio/source/blog/2013-09-25-on-public-radio-and-building-products.html.markdown

 I understand the challenge: building great products is hard.
 But so is making great content, and our content gives us great leverage.

-Let's get down to business and start building world-class products and experiences that we own.
-If public radio can do that, we can preserve our unique relationship with our audience and control our destiny.
+My hope is that we get down to business and start building world-class products and experiences that we own.
+If public radio can do that, we'll remain close to our audience and control our destiny.